Dominnyque/github-action-demo/README.md

-Repository containing the repository for github action exercises
+Repository containing the repository for github action exercises. this has been edited